 The uptick in LOI active experience for reporting quarter 2023Q3 across all accident quarters was due to one insurer.
-We will continue to monitor this going forward.
+In the 2023Q4 reporting quarter, the number of active claims have returned to previous levels.

 Statutory Benefits - development of claims & payments Number of active claims - At-fault claims